5jt/dyalog-cookbook/manuscript/13 Windows Services.md

 If a Service does not seem to do anything when started:

 * Check the name and path of the workspace the Service is expected to load: if that's wrong you won't see anything at all - the message "Workspace not found" goes straight into the ether.

 * Make sure the workspace size is sufficent.
 Again too little memory would not produce any error message.

 * The Service might create an aplcore when started.

-Look out for a file `aplcore`[^aplcore] in the Service's current directory to exclude this possibility.
+* Start the "Event Viewer" and check whether any useful piece of information is provided.
+Although our application does not write to the application log yet, the SCM might!

+A> # CONTINUE workspaces
+A>
-* The Service might have created a CONTINUE workspace for all sorts of reasons.
+A> The Service might have created a CONTINUE workspace for all sorts of reasons.
+A>

-  Note that starting with version 16.0 by default Dyalog does _not_ drop a CONTINUE workspace any more.
+A> Note that starting with version 16.0 by default Dyalog does _not_ drop a CONTINUE workspace any more.
 You must configure Dyalog accordingly.
+A>
-Also, a CONTINUE cannot be saved in case there is more than one thread running, and Services are by definition multi-threaded.
+A> Note also that a CONTINUE cannot be saved in case there is more than one thread running, and Services are by definition multi-threaded.
 However, in case it fails very early there might still be a CONTINUE.
+A>
+A> Keep in mind that once a second thread is started, Dyalog is not able any more to save a CONTINUE workspace.
+On the other hand you should have established error trapping before a second thread is started; that would avoid this problem.

-A> # CONTINUE and aplcores
+A> # aplcores
+A>
 A> Writing to the directory the service is installed in might be prohibited by Windows.
 That might well prevent a CONTINUE or aplcore from being saved.
+A>
-While you have no influence on the folder where a CONTINUE would be saved you can define a folder for aplcores:
+A> While you have no influence on the folder where a CONTINUE would be saved you can define a folder for aplcores:
 A> ~~~
 A> `APLCORENAME='/pathToFolder/my_aplcore*`.
 A> ~~~
-A>
-A> This save any aplcore as "my_aplcore" followed by a number.
+A> This saves any aplcore as "my_aplcore" followed by a running number.
 For more information regarding aplcores see "[Appendix 3 — aplcores and WS integrity](./52 Appendix 3 — aplcores and WS integrity.html)".

-  Keep in mind that once a second thread is started, Dyalog is not able any more to save a CONTINUE workspace.
-On the other hand you should have established error trapping before a second thread is started; that would avoid this problem.
-* Start the "Event Viewer" and check whether any useful piece of information is provided.
-Although our application does not write to the application log yet, the SCM might!

 ### The Service starts but ignores "Pause" and "Stop" requests.